Advice and Referral Clinic

 - Clinic Participants

 It is estimated that about 70 percent of individuals requesting free legal assistance require only brief services—not full representation—to solve their legal problems.
 The D.C.
-Bar Pro Bono Program Advice & Referral Clinic offers pro se individuals the opportunity to discuss with volunteer attorneys certain kinds of matters governed by D.C. or federal law, including bankruptcy/debt collection, consumer law, employment law, family law, health law, housing law, personal injury, probate, public benefits, and tax law.
+Bar Pro Bono Center Advice & Referral Clinic offers pro se individuals the opportunity to discuss with volunteer attorneys certain kinds of matters governed by D.C. or federal law, including bankruptcy/debt collection, consumer law, employment law, family law, health law, housing law, personal injury, probate, public benefits, and tax law.
 All services are provided free of charge.

 The clinic is limited to providing general information, advice, and brief services, and does not provide representation.